| The par-3 sixth hole has a view of Port Royal Sound in the background. (GolfPublisher.com) |

 The Marriott Residence Inn is a good place to stay, especially long-term, if you're going to spend some time playing golf on the island.
 It's centrally located, right off Highway 278, and all suites have full kitchens; there are several grocery stores nearby.

 It's the only all-suites hotel with full kitchens.
-Their complementary breakfast isn't bad either - you can get real meat to go with the usual continental breakfast foods.
+Their free breakfast isn't bad either - you can get real meat to go with the usual continental breakfast foods.

 The place has 156 studio and bi-level suites, and the studios are much larger than normal hotel rooms.
 They also have a "social hour" weekdays, with food and cocktails, and there is an outdoor pool and whirlpool.